 Playhouse on the Square

-Playhouse on the Square is the city’s professional resident theater, anchoring the Overton Square Performing Arts District.
+Playhouse on the Square is the city’s professional resident theater, anchoring the Overton Square Performing Arts District with affiliate theaters, The Circuit Playhouse and TheaterWorks @ The Square.

 Eat, Drink & Stay Nearby: